GeorgeMarkham/Gaze-Analyser/README.md

 # Gaze-Analyser
-## This script was built to implement the algorithm outlined in A Study of Non-Invasive Gaze Detection Methods by George Markham
+## This script was built to implement the algorithm outlined in "A Study of Non-Invasive Gaze Detection Methods" by George Markham
-### Written for an undergraduate dissertation project investigating non-invasive gaze detection
+### Written for an undergraduate dissertation project at the University of Lincoln investigating non-invasive gaze detection

 To run with default system webcam: